 How I work

-For example people can have a mistrust of other people & this protects them from disappointment but also from intimacy, which they are also seeking.
-When they meet someone new, instead of being open to what is there, they tend to focus instead on what might be untrustworthy and exaggerate this.
-They then go about their lives feeling lonely & wondering why they cannot connect with others.
-In the therapeutic relationship they can start to become aware of how they are constructing reality and with support begin to open themselves up to experiencing something new.
-This can then be taken beyond the therapeutic relationship into other relationships in their lives.
+For example, people can have a deep mistrust of others based on past experience.
+This protects them from disappointment but also from intimacy and belonging, On meeting someone new, instead of being open to what is there, they tend to focus instead on what might be untrustworthy and exaggerate this.
+They go about their lives feeling isolated and wondering why.
+In the therapeutic relationship they can start to become aware of how they are constructing reality, then with support and over time begin to open to experiencing something new.
+This can then be taken beyond the therapeutic realm into other relationships in their lives.

-Within each one of us there is a part that pushes to grow beyond restriction & so we find ourselves returning to the same places again & again seeking change until there is enough support for change to occur.
+Within each onw of us there is a part that pushes to grow beyond restriction and so we find ourselves returning to the same places again and again seeking change until there is enough support for change to happen.